 Once you’ve booked your tickets it’s a good idea to get the logistics in place right away.
-This means deciding where you’ll be staying if it’s a weekend event, and planning how you’re getting too and from the festival.
+This means deciding where you’ll be staying if it’s a weekend event, and planning how you’re getting to and from the festival and even possibly sending your baggage ahead.
 If you’re going to be camping, make sure you have a tent or motorhome and any other essentials you’ll need for a comfortable weekend.
 If you’re not a camper, you might want to find some accommodation nearby instead.

 Next you need to decide how you’ll be getting there.
 Will someone be driving and how many cars will you need?
 Lift sharing is always a good idea as you may have to pay for a parking spot for the duration of the festival, plus you can split the cost of petrol.

 Alternatively, you might be planning on getting the train or a lift from a kind volunteer.
 If the festival is abroad, you’ll need to book flights and accommodation right away to ensure you don’t miss out!